NotYuSheng/Multimodal-Large-Language-Model/README.md

 - **Docker**: [[Installation Guide](https://docs.docker.com/engine/install/)]
 - **Docker Compose**: [[InstallationGuide](https://docs.docker.com/compose/install/)]

-- Ensure port 8501 and 11434 is not in use
+- Ensure port 8501 and 11434 is not already in use

 - Hardware Specification are dependant largely on the model used, LLaVA requires around 6 to 8 GB RAM to run

 - Project has only been configured to run and tested on NVIDIA GPU

-- Project will run on GPU by default but GPU is not neccesary, CPU will be used if GPU is not detected

 - Project will run on GPU by default, to run on CPU, remove the following lines from the [docker-compose.yml](docker-compose.yml).

 >      deploy:
-      resources:
+>        resources:
-        reservations:
+>          reservations:
-          devices:
+>            devices:
-            - driver: nvidia
+>              - driver: nvidia
-              count: all
+>                count: all
-              capabilities: [gpu]
+>                capabilities: [gpu]

 ## Tested Model(s)
 | Model Name | Size | Link |